aureola-codes/awesome-accessories/Modules/PubSub/README.md

 The PubSubManager class implements a simple publish-subscribe system in Unity, enabling loose coupling between components.
 Events can be published to channels, and objects can subscribe or unsubscribe to these channels to receive events.

+You can add an instance of the PubSubManager to any Manager of this package to enable event-based communication between different parts of your project.
+The respective Manager will then be able to publish events to the PubSubManager, and other parts of your project can subscribe to these events.
+Check the documentation of the respective Manager for more information on the kind of events that are available.

 ### Methods

 - `Publish(IPubSubEvent channelEvent)` Publishes an event to the default channel.